hassanayn/it-cbe-club-project/README.md

 # IT CBE Club Website

 Welcome to the **IT CBE Club Website** repository!
-This repository contains the source code and assets for the official website of the IT Club at the College of Business and Economics (CBE).
+This repository contains the source code and assets for the official website of the IT Club at the College of Business and Education (CBE).
 The website serves as a platform to share information, events, and resources with members and visitors.

 ## 🌐 About the Website